Holychung/starter-hugo-academic/content/home/experience.md

     date_start: '2019-01-01'
     date_end: '2019-06-30'
     description: |2-
-      - Proposed and achieved an SDN-IP architecture by emulating BGP routing and realistic virtual networks on virtual machines with ONOS (SDN controller), Quagga, Mininet, and Python
+      - Proposed and achieved an SDN-IP architecture by emulating BGP routing and realistic virtual networks on virtual machines and SDN-enabled switches using ONOS (SDN controller), Quagga, Mininet, and Python
-      - Engineered different network topology to verify 30+ functions of flow and group tables on SDN-enabled switches
+      - Engineered different network topology to verify 30+ functions of flow and group tables on SDN-enabled switches, including Ethernet, IPv4, IPv6, TCP, UDP, HTTP, VLAN, multicast, and L2 rewrite

 design:
   columns: '1'